semagrow/kobe/docs/extend/support_metrics.md

 These parameters are passed from the evaluator of Kobe to the federation engine via a SPARQL comment that is attached in the query string.

 ## Step 1.
-Optonal.
 Provide support for all evaluation metrics

 In order to provide full support for evaluation metrics, you should do the
 following: